-- 1. Press the MENU key until the SETTINGS header flashes momentarily and the SETTINGS PRODUCT SETUP message appears on the display. - 2.
-Press the MESSAGE New until the PASSWORD SECURITY message appears on the display. - 3.
-Press the MESSAGE we key until the INSTALLATION message appears on the display. - 4.
-Press the MESSAGE () key until the RELAY SETTINGS: Not Programmed message is displayed.
+- 1. Press the key until the SETTINGS header flashes momentarily and the SETTINGS PRODUCT SETUP message appears on the display. - 2.
+Press the MESSAGE key until the PASSWORD SECURITY message appears on the display. - 3.
+Press the MESSAGE we will the INSTALLATION message appears on the display. - 4.
+Press the MESSAGE) key until the RELAY SETTINGS: Not Programmed message is displayed.

-- 5. After the RELAY SETTINGS: Not Programmed message appears on the display, press the VALUE keys change the selection to "Programmed". - 6.
+- After the RELAY SETTINGS: Not Programmed message appears on the display, press the VALUE keys change the selection to "Programmed". - 6.
 Press the ENTER key.